 Use a straightedge to guide the router and ensure a straight path.
-Be advised that using a 3/4-inch router bit will cut a dado slightly larger than a 3/4-inch sheet of plywood (which is really 23/32 inch thick).
-While 23/32-inch bits are commercially available, using a 1/2-inch bit and two passes can provide the same result.
+Be aware that using a 3/4-inch router bit will cut a dado slightly larger than a 3/4-inch sheet of plywood (which is really 23/32 inch thick).
+While 23/32-inch straight router bits are commercially available, using a 1/2-inch bit and two passes can provide the same result.

 Tips for Cutting Dadoes

-When cutting a dado, try to avoid cutting any deeper than one-third of the way through the stock receiving the dado, to keep from weakening the stock.
-For instance, when cutting a dado in a 3/4-inch-thick material, make your dado cut about 1/4 inch deep.
+When cutting a dado slot, try to avoid cutting any deeper than one-third of the way through the piece, to keep from weakening the stock.
+For instance, when cutting a dado in a 3/4-inch-thick material, make your dado cut no more than about 1/4 inch deep.

-There may be times when a dado shouldn't be cut the entire length or width of the stock.
-In this case, it's usually best to cut the dado on a router table: Set the fence to the proper width and mark the start and stop points for cutting the dado on the fence with a pencil.
-Then, after starting the router, slide the stock over the top of the head (keeping it against the fence) and ease it down onto the cutter.
+There may be times when a dado shouldn't be cut the entire length or width of the stock, such as when you want a "blind" or "stopped" dado joint.
+In this case, it's usually best to cut the dado on a router table: Set the fence to the proper width and mark the start and stop points for the dado on the fence with a pencil.
+Then, after starting the router motor, slide the stock over the top of the head (keeping it against the fence) and ease it down onto the cutter.
 Slide the stock forward to the stop point, then back up the stock an inch or so before turning off the router.
 Wait for the cutting head to stop spinning before lifting the stock off of the table.